alenamedved/weather-app/README.md

 Originally I wanted to build an application that allowed users to pull data from the [Weather API](https://api.weather.gov) based on latitude and longitude.
 I started this process by using the create-react-app boilerplate, then adding axios for sending requests, MUI library for styling.

 At the end of the day, the technologies implemented in this project are React, JavaScript, JSX, and MUI.
+Also used "react-hot-toast" for notifications.
 I chose to use the create-react-app boilerplate to minimize initial setup and invest more time working on functionality.
 In the next iteration I plan to continue to work more on styling to make the app more attractive for potential users.